DXXNS/Content-Warning-Cheat/README.md

 ### Misc
 - Watermark & Active Modules
--Add own light to scene (Press o to activate FullBright) -Custom FOV
+- Add own light to scene (Press o to activate FullBright)
+- Custom FOV
--Add Delete Ray
+- Add Delete Ray
--ShopLifter
+- ShopLifter
--Infinite Camera Time
+- Infinite Camera Time
--Add Money(host only)
+- Add Money(host only)
--Duplicate item
+- Duplicate item

 ### Enemy
--Select a Monster
+- Select a Monster
--Select a Player
+- Select a Player
--Do things to them (new features incoming)
+- Do things to them (new features incoming)

 ### Keybinds
--Set all those keybinds and remember it for next time
+- Set all those keybinds and remember it for next time